ugurdogrusoz/visuall/doc/UG.md

 - **Show edge labels**: Whether or not edge labels (types) should be displayed over edges in the map.
 If there is up to only a few edge types, the user might not need the labels to differentitate the relation types.

-- **Fit labels to nodes**: Whether or not the node labels are to fix the node width.
+- **Fit labels to nodes**: Whether or not the node labels are to fit the node width.
 If enabled, longer labels will be truncated with ellipses.

 - **Ignore case in text operations**: When the user searches for map objects with certain string in their labels or property values, whether or not the search is to be performed as case sensitive.